-- 1. Complaints or problems by a vendor must be directed to the Market Management in a timely manner that is not disruptive to the Market. - 2.
-Vendors who have concerns regarding other vendor compliance, Market staff, safety, or policies must complete a Vendor Concern Form, (page 19).
+- 1. Complaints or problems by a vendor must be directed to CFM Management in a timely manner that is not disruptive to the CFM. - 2.
+Vendors who have concerns regarding other vendor compliance, CFM staff, safety, or policies must complete a Vendor Concern Form.
 Forms will be available at the CFM Information Booth.
-The Market Manager reviews each concern form and the concerned vendor will receive a specific written response within two weeks.
+The CFM Manager reviews each Concern Form and the concerned vendor will receive a specific written response within two weeks.
 Vendor Concern Form, (page 19) - 3.
-A vendor must appeal any decision of the Market Manager concerning violation of these rules within 30 days of receiving the violation.
-An appeal must be presented in writing to the Market Manager.
-A decision by the Market Manager after informing the MAC of an appeal, shall be issued within 30 days of receipt of an appeal, and shall constitute a final and binding decision of receiving a violation.
+A vendor must appeal any decision of the CFM Manager concerning violation of these rules within 30 days of receiving the violation.
+An appeal must be presented in writing to the CFM Manager.
+A decision by the CFM Manager after informing the MAC of an appeal, shall be issued within 30 days of receipt of an appeal, and shall constitute a final and binding decision of receiving a violation.